 Tongue in cheek, these toxic bosses do exist.
 They live in denial (of the facts that is) when employee retention is at an all-time low as they ignore high levels of employee turnover and their bottom-line results are falling – yet they are smart enough to abandon a sinking ship, find another company to work for where their toxic management style begins all over again.

 The problem for you if you stay in that environment and don’t learn how to deal with these prima donnas and bullies, is the toll it takes on your mental and physical health.
+A life coach can help you navigate the toxic boss AND toxic people around you.

 Symptoms You Are Working For A Toxic Boss